astravant/digital-garden-jekyll/_notes/daily-notes.md

 # April 23, 2019
 ## Creativity
-Take ideas from one place and applying them to another.
+Take ideas from one place and apply them to another.
 Even if it's totally different context.
 Study things that may seem totally unrelated to what you're currently doing.

-It's easier to be a critic than a creator.
+> It's easier to be a critic than a creator.

 Creativity isn't about creating something totally new.
 It's about refashioning something that already exists.
-So - to be more creative read a lot of things in different contexts
+So - to be more creative read a lot of things in different contexts.

 What valuable market is no one going after?

 # April 15, 2019

-### We're simply the by-product of millions of years of evolution and adaption.
+#### We're simply the by-product of millions of years of evolution and adaption.
 A few millennia ago, we didn't have the level of self-awareness and consciousness that we have today.
 The same stresses about life, work, finances, health, relationships.
 Life, as we know it today, has grown so complex.
-We're worried about our careers, how we're gonna make money, if you're gonna go out to lunch today, that guy that just cut you off on the highway, checking Snapchat or Instagram - these things didn't exist.
+We're worried about our careers, how we're going to make money, if you're going to go out to lunch today, that guy that just cut you off on the highway, checking Snapchat or Instagram - these things didn't exist.
 We're so overwhelmed.
-We're just conditioned and used to it.
+We're just conditioned and accustomed to it.
 It's business as usual.
 What if we returned to the simplicity.
 The planet functions on cycles, as do societies.
 What will it take, to get that simplicity back?

 # April 12, 2019